mesqueeb/react-page-transition/README.md

 - ✅ Page transitions are queued so rapidly changing the route will animate all transitions in order with their respective durations and animations.
 - ✅ Support for Vite & react-router v6
 - ✅ Monorepo hosts all demo apps to easily verify version support
-- ✅ The reactJS official [react-transition-group](https://github.com/reactjs/react-transition-group) as only dependency
+- ✅ The reactJS official [react-transition-group ↗︎](https://github.com/reactjs/react-transition-group) as only dependency
 - ✅ ESM only, to help move the industry forward

 ## Usage with `react-router`